ProjectPythia/projectpythia.github.io/content/pages/contributing.md

 The steps:

 1. Navigate your web browser to the Pythia repository that you wish to contribute to.
+For example, [here](https://github.com/ProjectPythia/pythia-foundations).
-1. Click on the “Fork” icon.
+1. Click on the “Fork” icon (upper right).
 This will create a copy of the Pythia repository on the GitHub server under **your** account name.
 You may be prompted to sign in.
 If so, use the GitHub (not Git) account name and password that you created when you created your GitHub account above.
 1. After successfully forking a Pythia repo you should have a copy of that repository on the GitHub server under your account name.
-   To verify this you can navigate to GitHub, sign in if you are not already, and click on “your repositories” under the pull down menu in the top right corner of the page.
+   To verify this you can navigate to the GitHub [home page](https://github.com/), sign in if you are not already, and click on “your repositories” under the pull down menu in the top right corner of the page.
 You should see the Pythia repository you just cloned listed.
 Click on it.
 This is a remote